 - “The Inmates to Entrepreneurs class taught me how to identify business opportunities, and that the secret of a long-lasting business is to analyze your business goals and collect feedback,” said Keyonnie Davis.

 More than 10,000 individuals have taken Inmates to Entrepreneurs courses and 20 to 30 percent have started businesses, including landscaping, event planning, catering and cleaning services.

 About Inmates to Entrepreneurs

-Inmates to Entrepreneurs assists people with criminal backgrounds in starting their own businesses.
+Inmates to Entrepreneurs assists people with criminal records in starting their own businesses.
 The organization’s goal is to reduce the rate of recidivism in the United States by providing an alternative path to financial stability and success.
 To learn more, visit https://inmatestoentrepreneurs.org.